 Update from Ashtyn:

-(at the end of Fall 2017 semester): I completed my first semester at UW-Madison and am loving it!
+I completed my first semester at UW-Madison and am loving it!
 I enjoy being at a large University with so much to offer.
 I achieved being on the Dean’s List my first semester of college and am working towards that goal again this semester.
 My current major is Agricultural Business Management with a Certificate in Sustainability.
 During the fall semester I have joined the Saddles and Sirloins Club and the Agricultural Business Management club, along with volunteering at their many events.
 Two of the largest and most enjoyable events to volunteer at were the Targeting Excellence Shootout and Badger Kickoff Classic.
 I am very excited to keep working towards my goals and dreams by continuing my education at UW-Madison!

 Jacob Keip, of Cambria, Wisconsin, is our 2016 William Wiersma Scholar .Jacob is an outstanding student, and will graduate as Salutatorian of his class with a 4.16 GPA.
 Between his studies, athletics, and employment responsibilities, Jacob has also found time to reach out and help others.
 He initiated a new program where he and his fellow Varsity football teammates read to students at the elementary school once a week, and the program has been so successful that it will be continued in future years.
 Jacob will be attending the University of Wisconsin-Madison and majoring in Engineering Mechanic and Astronautics.
 He is humble and hard-working by everyone’s report, and we commend him for the initiative and diligence he has demonstrated in preparing himself for a career in aeronautics and space exploration.
 Jacob has always been fascinated by anything that flies.
 One of his favorite stories is to hear his father recount the awe that overtook the nation, and the world, when everyone watched Neil Armstrong take his first step on the moon.
 Jacob hopes to someday work for NASA and contribute to the manned exploration of Mars!
 We are honored to support Jacob as he continues to pursue these laudable goals at the University of Wisconsin-Madison.

-Update from Jacob:
+Updates from Jacob:

-(at the end of the 2016-17 academic year): I finished with a 3.5.
+I finished with a 3.5.
 I’m still pursuing a degree in a Engineering Mechanics/Astronautics.
 Some of the coursework has been surprisingly difficult, but the most difficult classes are General Ed courses and not degree related courses.
 I guess it’s because the Gen Ed courses involve a lot of memorization of facts while the math and science involve applying ideas.
 I’ve also completed my first year of rowing and really enjoyed it.
 I’ll be spending the summer training in Madison in preparation for next season.
 I had a great first year and I can’t wait to be back at Madison for year 2.